isorna/dropcommander/docs/en/dfc/the-basics/ships-characteristics.md

 ### Name

 What the ship type is called.
 Certain ships may have individual and unique names, but they always belong to a  class  of ship.
-The name of the ship's class is shown here.
+The name of the ship’s class is shown here.

 ### Scan